jambonz/jambonz-docs/docs/jambonz.md

 The dial verb supports a similar feature of not answering the inbound call unless/until the dialed call is answered via the "answerOnBridge" property.

 ## Speech integration
 The platform makes use of text-to-speech as well as real-time speech recognition.
 Currently, only google is supported for both text to speech and speech to text.
-Other speech vendors will be supported in the future.
+Other speech vendors will be supported in the near future.

 A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambonz feature servers to enable tts and speech recognition.